 HCP Informational Supplement:

-Background information on PML, to allow for better HCP understanding and usability of the OCS Administration Checklist.
+Background information on PML, to allow for better HCP understanding and usability of the Pre-Administration Checklist.

 Information relating to the identification of risk factors for Tysabri-associated PML, including details of the PML risk estimates algorithm summarising PML risk by risk factor (anti-John Cunningham virus [JCV] antibody status, prior IS use, and duration of treatment [by year of treatment]), and stratification of this risk by index value when applicable.